ianrastall/text-utils/books/ada/book-ada-04.md

 - Mixing enumeration and numeric literals in I/O without conversion; use `'Image` attributes (`Direction'Image(Heading)`) to render enumeration values safely.

+### 4.3.6 Practice Drill

+1. Express the decimal value 255 as both a hexadecimal based literal and a real literal that uses an exponent.
+2. Write a small enumeration for traffic-light states and iterate over it with a `for` loop, printing each literal via `'Image` to reinforce enumeration I/O.
+3. Given a sensor value subtype constrained to `0 ..
+4095`, explain why
+   suppressing range checks could be dangerous and propose a safer optimisation (for example, a tighter subtype or pre-validation step).

 ## 4.4 Comments, Pragmas, and Aspects